kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## How Fine-Tuning Fits Today

-Fine-tuning moved from being the only path to one of many options.
+Fine-tuning moved from being the only path to one of many options
 It now complements context-based systems rather than replacing them

 > Fine-tuning adapts pretrained models to specific tasks by continuing training on your data.
 This transfer learning approach requires far less data and computation than training from scratch while achieving better results.